florenceyuelin/yuelin.github.io/README.md

 [![aboutme](aboutme.png)](https://florenceyuelin.github.io/)

-Feel free to use the template, it is originaly from [wowchemy](https://wowchemy.com/), with some custom css adapted from [nickballousite](https://github.com/nballou) webpage.
+Credits to @simongravelle for the foundation of the template, which is originaly from [wowchemy](https://wowchemy.com/), with some custom css adapted from [nickballousite](https://github.com/nballou) webpage.